nguyent0275/upenn-lps-repo/07-Project-1/01-Activities/00-github-group-flow/notes.md

 ## Developer making versions and merges

+You want to make commit versions frequently.
 Make a commit version and push (after this you can do a pull request) (repeat this step until you fix all errors in your branch)

 ```bash